 The Implant Procedure

 The process of placing an implant involves extracting the tooth that cannot be saved and depending on the location of the tooth and the condition of the surrounding bone, placing a bone graft in the cavity left by the tooth in the jaw.
 The bone graft fills the cavity in the bone with a matrix which promotes natural bone growth and stems the bone loss that would otherwise begin occurring immediately.
 Bone grafts also give more “purchase” for the implant and keep it more stable.
-After the extraction site has healed, a titanium implant, which looks like a small screw, is placed in the jawbone.
+After the extraction site has healed, a zirconia implant, which looks like a small screw, is placed in the jawbone.
 An abutment – or an attachment point for a crown – is placed on the implant, and a beautiful porcelain crown is attached to the abutment.

 When a tooth cannot be saved and must be extracted, it can leave a space that compromises your smile aesthetically and/or your mouth functionally.
 Natural teeth do more than just help you chew.
 They also stimulate the jawbone and maintain bone structure.
 When a tooth is lost, bone recession begins almost immediately and continues throughout your life.
 A dental implant is the closest thing to replacing the natural tooth.
 An implant stimulates the bone much as a tooth does and helps maintain a healthy, strong jaw.
 Implants also fill the space left by a missing tooth without compromising the adjacent teeth as a bridge would do.
 Finally, if a crown placed on an implant ever needs to be replaced, the cost of replacement is considerably less than if a problem were to occur with a bridge, since the bridge is comprised of many units vs. the implant’s single crown.